subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 ---
 layout: default
-title: "Energy Based Models Part 4: World Models and LLMs Using EBMs"
+title: "Models for Sentience Using EBMs"
 ---

-# Energy Based Models Part 4: World Models and LLMs Using EBMs
+# Models for Sentience Using EBMs

 **Contents**